israelabarca2005/Ethereum-SmartContracts/README.md

 >npm --version
 	V5.5.1

-The output should return the version installed in your computer.
+The output should return the version installed in the computer.
 If the version is not shown in the command-line windows, then the installation went wrong.
 Go back and reinstall.

 ## Setting up Truffle and Ganache

-Now that we have installed NodeJS we are going to install Truffle and Ganache.
+Once NodeJS is installed the next step is to install Truffle and Ganache.
 Type the following command on a windows command-line:

 >npm install -g truffle
 	C:\Users\User Name\AppData\Roaming\npm

-The output will be a path to the installation directory and we can verify the version, but we have set the path to the previous output to successfully verify the version of truffle.
+The output will be a path to the installation directory, before verifying the version set the path to the previous output in the command-line to successfully verify the version that was installed.
 Type the following command on a windows command-line:

 >C:\Users\User Name\AppData\Roaming\npm>Truffle version